-In hot-humid climates, constructing thermally efficient building envelopes with controlled mechanical ventilation provides unique challenges for controlling humidity levels.
-As the sensible heat load is reduced for a building, primarily through better windows, more insulation, and air distribution ducts inside conditioned space, the latent load increases in proportion to the total load to the point that conventional cooling systems have difficulty keeping humidity levels within comfortable and healthy limits.
-Conventional cooling systems are controlled by thermostats that sense temperature and not humidity, hence, during periods of low sensible load and high latent load, high indoor humidity levels can be problematic.
+In hot-humid climates, thermally efficient building envelopes with controlled mechanical ventilation provide a unique challenge for controlling humidity levels.
+As the sensible heat load is reduced for a building, primarily through better windows, more insulation, and air-distribution ducts inside conditioned space, the latent load increases in proportion to the total load to the point that conventional cooling systems have difficulty keeping humidity levels within comfortable and healthy limits.
+Conventional cooling systems are controlled by thermostats that sense temperature and not humidity; hence, during periods of low sensible load and high latent load, high indoor humidity levels can be problematic.

 Equipment is available to deal with this challenge in different ways.
 Ventilating dehumidifiers (both DX and desiccant) are thought to be the best way to control humidity levels separate from the conventional cooling system, but they are often commercial-type systems and are believed to be too expensive to make major inroads with production homebuilders.
-Additionally, integrating dehumidification with ventilation using "off-the-shelf" dehumidifiers may appear to be primitive and energy inefficient - although costs and benefits have remained speculative due to a lack of data and field research.
+In addition, integrating dehumidification with ventilation using "off-the-shelf" dehumidifiers may appear to be primitive and energy inefficient - although costs and benefits have remained speculative as a result of lack of data and field research.

-The objective of this study was to identify the best performing, most energyefficient and cost-effective techniques to provide controlled mechanical ventilation and humidity control in hot-humid climates with thermally efficient building envelopes.
-It was known that these strategies vary greatly in first cost.
-However, the whole-house humidity control performance and operating cost was much less known and therefore was measured.
-This information was expected to provide the basis for definitive recommendations to production homebuilders on the best commercially available methods to provide their customers with superior residential product at the most cost effective and energy efficient level.
+The objective of this study was to identify the best performing, most energy-efficient and cost-effective techniques to provide controlled mechanical ventilation and humidity control in hot-humid climates with thermally efficient building envelopes.
+It was known that these strategies vary widely in first cost.
+However, the whole-house humidity control performance and operating cost was much less known and was, therefore, measured in this study.
+This information was expected to provide the basis for definitive recommendations to production homebuilders on the best commercially available methods to provide their customers with superior residential product at the most cost-effective and energy-efficient level.